SaNtOsH6099/Frontend-Projects-From-Roadmap.sh/Project 3 Personal portfolio/README.md

 https://roadmap.sh/projects/portfolio-website

-This project is part of the Frontend Developer Roadmap from roadmap.sh.

-This project is part of the Frontend Developer Roadmap from [roadmap.sh](https://roadmap.sh/frontend).
+This project is part of the Frontend Developer Roadmap.

 It is a responsive personal portfolio website built using only HTML and CSS.

 ---